bdgregory/HAMRLNC/README.md

 ## Overview
 - HAMRLINC is a multipurpose toolbox that expedites the analysis pipeline of two algorithms: [HAMR](https://github.com/GregoryLab/HAMR) and [Evolinc](https://github.com/Evolinc/Evolinc-I/tree/master).
 The former was developed by [Paul Ryvkin et al](https://rnajournal.cshlp.org/content/19/12/1684), and the latter by [Andrew D.L.
 Nelson et al](https://www.frontiersin.org/articles/10.3389/fgene.2017.00052/full).
 HAMRLINC aims to make the original methods more accessible by automating the tedious pre-processing steps, and expand on their functionalities with its built-in post-processing steps, allowing users to perform RNA modification prediction with intuitive output formats.
 - HAMRLINC is high-throughput and performs RNA-modification analysis and long intergenic non-coding RNAs(lincRNA) annotation at a bioproject scale.
 HAMRLINC performs constitutive trimming of acquired reads using Trim-Galore, and makes use of STAR (Tophat option available) as the default aligning tool; mapped reads are pre-processed using selected methods from GATK and samtools.
 - HAMRLINC is optimized for partial parallel processing, and modularization.
 Specifying a larger thread count where hardware permits will greatly increase the efficiency of a run.
-If only partial functionality is needed (e.g. Only analyzing modified ribonucleotides), users can implement flags to supress unneeded function modules.
+If only partial functionality is needed (e.g. Only analyzing modified ribonucleotides), users can implement flags to activate  function modules desired.
 See below for more details.

 ## Command Line Arguments and Description